 - Project staff provided input and continued its participation in the BBII contractor workforce safety meetings.
-Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Provided project safety updates at the FTA/Caltrain PCEP Quarterly Meeting. - Conducted a review of all 2019 employee injury incidents with BBII Safety in conjunction with its annual safety incentive submittal. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Provided project safety updates at the Caltrain Capital Projects Safety Committee Meeting. - Participated in bi-weekly Rail Activation Committee meetings.
+Project incidents continue to be reviewed with project staff to reinforce the application of recommended safety mitigation measures. - Continued to review 2019 employee injury incidents with BBII Safety in conjunction with its annual safety incentive submittal. - Coordinated with VTA Safety Office on work to be performed adjacent to its tracks in Mountain View.
+Scheduled designated project staff and attended the VTA safety training class in advance of the work to be performed. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Conducted the monthly project Safety and Security Certification and Fire/Life Safety Meetings. - Participated with internal stakeholders in Rail Activation Committee meetings. - Investigated project incident occurrences and worked with the contractor representatives to identify incident root causes and develop and implement safety and security mitigation measures. - Conducted ongoing safety inspections of contractor field activities and performed pre-work site hazards assessment walks with BBII and subcontractor staff. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items.

 - Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, Rail Activation Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundations, pole installations, potholing, Tunnel, and CEMOF work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections as needed. - Continue to meet with the PCEP contractors, JPB safety, and TransitAmerica Services, Inc. (TASI) to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents.
+Conduct contractor equipment inspections as needed. - Continue to meet with the PCEP contractors, JPB safety, and TransitAmerica Services, Inc. (TASI) to identify opportunities to further improve project safety performance and continue to reinforce lessons learned safety mitigation recommendations resulting from prior project incidents. - Provide safety and security updates to Project Management Oversight Contractor. - Coordinate with JPB Safety with the application of mitigation measures in response to the evolving COVID-19 virus.